AlirezaValipourm/js-broadcast-channel/README.md

-# broadcastJS
+# My NPM Package

-This repository will be my first public npm package
+Brief description of what your package does.

+## Installation